 What Is Unseaworthiness?

-Vessel owners and operators owe a nondelegable duty to provide seamen with a seaworthy vessel aboard which the seaman is to work.
+Vessel owners and operators have a duty to provide seamen with a seaworthy vessel for them to work on.
 The vessel and her owner are liable for injuries received by seamen as a result of the vessel being unseaworthy, or a failure to supply and keep in order the proper appliances appurtenant to the ship.
-Unseaworthiness is a far-reaching and wide-ranging doctrine which can be established from numerous potential shortcomings of the vessel ranging from improper, worn-out, or improperly designed equipment to untrained, unlicensed, or insufficient crew.
+Unseaworthiness is a far-reaching and wide-ranging doctrine which can be established from numerous potential shortcomings of the vessel ranging from improper, worn out, or improperly designed equipment to untrained, unlicensed, or insufficient crew.
 Lack of properly posted safety warnings, failure to perform JSA’s (Job Safety Assessments), inadequate supervision, and working excessive hours are all examples which if proven, could lead to an unseaworthiness claim.
 To prove that a vessel is unseaworthy, the defendant must have provided a vessel (including its appurtenances, gear, and equipment) that is not reasonably fit for its intended purpose.
 Further, the unseaworthy condition must have played a substantial part in bringing about or actually causing the injury, and that the injury was either a direct result or a reasonably probable consequence of the vessel’s unseaworthiness.
 You should consider an attorney who has worked on board several types of vessels including semi-submersible deepwater drilling rigs, offshore supply vessels, ferries, and oceangoing ships who is familiar with the nomenclature and the day-to-day operations associated with your work environment.